-AOO isn’t as widely used as its other open source fork, LibreOffice, and had its last official release back in May.
+AOO isn’t as widely used as its other open source (opens in new tab) fork, LibreOffice (opens in new tab), and had its last official release back in May.
 Still, the office suite has clocked hundreds of millions of downloads, leaving virtually all users vulnerable.

 - Here’s our roundup of the best laptops for programming (opens in new tab)

 - Check our list of these best Python courses (opens in new tab)

 - Start your web development journey with these best HTML courses (opens in new tab)

 Interestingly, while the app's source code has been patched, The Register reports that the fix has only been made available as beta software.

 "We endeavor to roll the release for Apache OpenOffice 4.1.11 within the month, hopefully sooner, and publish the CVE-2021-33035 before the release," said Dave Fisher, on behalf of the AOO Project Management Committee (PMC), in a statement to The Register.

 Instead of focussing on a particular software, Lim was advised to direct his attention on file formats.
 A quick search led him to the dBase database file (DBF) format, which was created over four decades ago, but is still used as a data storage mechanism by modern apps such as Microsoft Office, LibreOffice, and AOO.

 In a technical blog (opens in new tab) sharing details about the vulnerability, Lim explains how he was able to find the RCE bug in DBF without too much effort.